phitran/support-scheduler/README.md

 Small exercise built on AngularJS and Hapijs.
 A web client that shows support user's schedules with a Node api backend.

-1. Display today’s Support Hero
+1. Display today’s Support person
-2. Display a single user’s schedule showing the days they are assigned to Support Hero
-3. Display the full schedule for all users in the current month
+2. Display a single user’s schedule for the year and schedule for the current month
 4. Users are able to mark one of their days on duty as undoable.
 This will randomly select a schedule from the following month and swap
 5. Users are able to swap duty with another user in the same month.